Building Augmented Reality Experiences

 For more information, please see the Case Competition website, and particularly the FAQ page for participants.
 Please direct all questions to the Case Competition planning team.
 We look forward to reading your applications!

-Who says summer at Harvard has to be all work and study?
+Who says summers at Harvard has to be all work, intense studies, and no fun?

 Will you be on campus this summer?
 Then, you're in luck!
 While some of us will suffer through the hot, humid and swampy climate of the southwestern United States, those of you spending a New England summer on campus and surrounding areas will be pleased to know that the Harvard Extension School's Student Clubs & Activities Office and the Career and Academic Resources Center (CARC) have organized a number of summer social events for your enjoyment.